Heng Chee How

-Heng Chee How (王志豪 (Wáng Zhìháo, Hêng Chì-hâu); born 14 July 1961) is a Singaporean union leader and former politician who was Senior Minister of State for Defence from 2018 to 2025 and has been deputy secretary-general of the National Trades Union Congress (NTUC) since 1999.
+Heng Chee How (born 14 July 1961) is a Singaporean union leader and former politician who was Senior Minister of State for Defence from 2018 to 2025 and has been deputy secretary-general of the National Trades Union Congress (NTUC) since 1999.
 A member of the governing People's Action Party (PAP), he was the Member of Parliament (MP) for the Whampoa division of Jalan Besar Group Representation Constituency (GRC) between 2001 and 2011, Whampoa Single Member Constituency (SMC) between 2011 and 2015, and again the Whampoa division of Jalan Besar GRC between 2015 and 2025.

 Prior to entering politics, Heng had worked at the Singapore Police Force (SPF) and National Trades Union Congress (NTUC).
 He made his debut in electoral politics in the 1997 general election as a solo PAP candidate contesting in Hougang SMC against the Workers' Party's Low Thia Khiang.
 He lost to Low, who won 58.02% of the vote against his 41.98%.

 During the 2001 general election, Heng joined the five-member PAP team contesting in Jalan Besar GRC and won with 74.48% of the vote.
 Heng was elected as the Member of Parliament representing the Whampoa ward of Jalan Besar GRC.
 Since then, he had retained his parliamentary seat in subsequent elections and had served as Minister of State and later Senior Minister of State in various ministries.
 He also served as Deputy Leader of the House in Parliament between 2011 and 2015.
 He retired in 2025.